Pinhook Draw fight

-The Pinhook Draw fight took place 15–16 June 1881 near Moab, Utah.
-The combatants were 30 to 65 Ute and Paiute Native Americans (Indians) and about three dozen white settlers, mostly Anglo cowboys and miners from southwestern Colorado and southeastern Utah.
-The settlers were attempting to punish the Utes for their depredations in the region and to recover stolen livestock.
-They were in pursuit of an encampment of Utes when the Utes ambushed them in Pinhook Draw.
-Ten whites were killed and between two and 22 Utes.
+The Pinhook Draw fight took place June 15–16, 1881, near Moab, Utah.
+It was part of a series of clashes between the Ute people and Anglo-American settlers sometimes termed the Ute Wars.
+The combatants were 30 to 65 Ute and Paiute people and about three dozen white settlers, mostly cowboys and miners from southwestern Colorado and southeastern Utah.
+The settlers sought revenge against the Utes for other conflicts in the region and to recover stolen livestock.
+The white men were in pursuit of an encampment of Utes when the Utes ambushed them in Pinhook Draw.
+Ten whites were killed and the bodies of two Utes were found after the battle.

 Background

-In early historic times, southeastern Utah and southwestern Colorado were inhabited by Utes and some related Paiutes.
-Both tribes were nomadic hunter gatherers who moved with the seasons from place to place to utilize the limited resources of this desert and mountain area.
+Southeastern Utah and southwestern Colorado were historically inhabited by Ute people and a culturally similar tribe, the Paiute.
+Prior to European colonization of the region, both Native American tribes were nomadic, moving with the seasons to utilize the limited resources of this desert and mountain area.
+The Paiute practiced springtime floodplain farming with reservoirs and irrigation ditches for corn, squash, melons, gourds, sunflowers, beans, and wheat.

 In 1868, six bands of the Utes signed a treaty with the United States ceding the eastern part of their range and being granted a reservation of 16500000 acre (25,781 square miles) comprising most of the western one-third of Colorado.
-In the 1870s miners began to encroach on the Ute reservation and in 1873 a new agreement permitted mining in 3700000 acre (5,780 square miles) of their reservation in the San Juan Mountains.
-Despite the prohibition in the treaty on permanent settlements on the mining land, Anglo miners and cattle ranchers rushed into the area.
+In the 1870s miners began to encroach on the Ute reservation, and in 1873 a new agreement permitted mining in 3700000 acre (5,780 square miles) of their reservation in the San Juan Mountains.
+Though the treaty prohibited the building of permanent settlements within the mining area, Anglo miners and cattle ranchers rushed into the area nevertheless.

-In 1879, two events caused the Utes to lose most of the remainder of their land in Colorado: the Meeker Massacre and the propaganda campaign called "The Ute must Go" by Colorado Governor Frederick W. Pitkin.
-In the aftermath of the Meeker Massacre, most of the Utes' land was confiscated and opened to Anglo settlement and the northern Ute bands were expelled from Colorado to a much smaller reservation in Utah.
+In 1879, two events caused the Utes to lose most of the remainder of their land in Colorado: the Meeker Massacre, and the propaganda campaign called "The Ute must Go" by Colorado Governor Frederick W. Pitkin.
+In the aftermath of the Meeker Massacre, most of the Utes' land was confiscated and opened to Anglo settlement and the northern Ute bands were expelled from Colorado to a much smaller reservation in the Utah Territory.
 The southern Ute bands retained small reservations in southwestern Colorado.
-A number of Utes continued to live off the reservations in southeastern Utah, largely uninhabited by Anglos until 1880.
+A number of Utes continued to live off the reservations in southeastern Utah, which was largely uninhabited by white settlers until 1880.

 Relations between the miners and cattle ranchers and the Utes in southwestern Colorado were poor.
 The Utes were accused of stealing horses and cattle, begging food, robbing cabins, and making threats.
-In 1880, the newspaper in Dolores, Colorado said the Anglo settlers should "muster every man into active service, procure guns, ammunition, and other necessities, and pursue, kill the red-skinned devils."
+In 1880, a newspaper in Dolores, Colorado said the Anglo settlers should "muster every man into active service, procure guns, ammunition, and other necessities, and pursue, kill the red-skinned devils."
 The Ute view was that the Anglos had broken a treaty and confiscated Ute land needed by them to survive.